DIANNE'S COUNCIL EXPERIENCE

 - The continued lens to the built environment of where we build, how we build and what we build through continued conversations with developers, construction customers and citizens is necessary as the City grows and evolves.

-- Continued attention to the remediation of brownfields and vacant and derelict properties.
-I continue my support for community gardens, City food forests and investment in the urban forest with tree planting and replacement.
+- I continue support for community gardens, City food forests and investment in Red Deer's urban forest with tree planting and tree replacement which is a needed budget investment.

 COMMUNITY RELATIONSHIPS

-- As we've recognized more on-line connections these past 18 months, the City should continue to expand ways and methods to inform, connect and engage connection with citizens to advance civic participation and information sharing - all of us are smarter together as we listen and share ideas.
+- A Councillor's role is to be out and about in the community, to support organizations, events and people.
+As society continues to interact with increasing on-line connections, the City should continue to expand ways and methods to inform, connect and engage with citizens to advance civic participation and information sharing.
+I value the phrase "all of us are smarter together" as we listen and share ideas.
 At the same time, we must continue to recognize that not all citizens are on-line and there are methods and ways to rely on traditional forms of communication.
-I recognize the one aging citizen who phones me regularly for an update; she's not on-line nor subscribes to the local newspaper; she appreciates our one-on-one conversations.
+I recognize the one aging citizen who phones me regularly for an update as she's not on-line nor subscribes to the local newspaper; she appreciates our one-on-one conversations.
+While "let's talk" was a budget decision and the community event has not occurred this Council term, I hope the next Council can bring back one "let's talk" during the 2025-2029 Council term.

 CORE SERVICES WITHIN OUR COMMUNITY AND OTHER MUNICIPAL ISSUES